Ancient settlement discovered beneath volcanic lake dating back to as early as 350 BC

-A joint effort between researchers and a local Indigenous Tz'utujil community revealed that a still-intact Mayan settlement is nestled below a volcanic lake in Guatemala.
+A joint effort between researchers and a local Indigenous Tz'utujil community revealed that a still-intact Maya settlement is nestled below a volcanic lake in Guatemala.

 Earth.com reported on the breakthrough study published in March in the Journal of Maritime Archaeology.